 Reviews quantitative and qualitative research methodologies in order to provide students with an understanding of the scientific and ethical approaches to building knowledge.
-Employs computer-based statistical analysis and data interpretation to assist students in integrating research into social work practice.
+Emphasis on critically evaluating research to facilitate use of evidence-based practices.
+Experiential learning supports development of knowledge and skills in computer assisted data analysis to conduct and interpret t-tests, ANOVAs, and regressions.

 SOWK 550.
-Clinical Interventions with Service Members, Veterans and Their Families.
+Clinical Interventions with Service Members, Veterans, and Families.
 2 Units.

-Provides students from multiple behavior health disciplines with an understanding of military culture and skills to apply evidence-based clinical treatments that foster resilience and provide relief to service members, veterans and their families.
-Attention to issues of diversity, ethics, and use of self are included throughout all clinical case discussions.
-Clinical issues addressed include intimate partner violence, PTSD, anxiety disorders, traumatic brain injury, bereavement, depression/suicidality, substance abuse, and homelessness.
-Transmodular interventions that focus on individual, family, and community-based treatments are presented.
+Provides multi-disciplinary understanding of military culture and skills and application of evidence-based clinical treatments that foster resilience and provide relief to service members, veterans and their families.
+Attention to issues of diversity, ethics, and use of self are included throughout clinical case discussion.
+Clinical issues specific to this population are discussed along with individual, family, and community interventions.